ietf-wg-cellar/matroska-specification/attachments.md

 If a selected subtitle track has some `AttachmentLink` elements, the player **MAY** use only these fonts.

-A Matroska player **SHOULD** handle the official font MIME types from [@!RFC8081] when the system can handle the type:
+A Matroska player **SHOULD** handle the official font media types from [@!RFC8081] when the system can handle the type:
 * `font/sfnt`: Generic SFNT Font Type,
 * `font/ttf`: TTF Font Type,
 * `font/otf`: OpenType Layout (OTF) Font Type,